-- Vhi Insurance's business strategy. - Vhi Insurance's Risk Appetite Statement. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of Vhi Insurance. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of Vhi Insurance. - The Own Risk and Solvency Assessment (ORSA) process. - An adequate and effective internal control framework. - A positive corporate culture in line with Vhi's values and People Strategy. - The importance and implementation of Vhi's ESG ambitions.
+- · Vhi Insurance's business strategy. - Vhi Insurance's RAS. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of Vhi Insurance. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of Vhi Insurance. - The ORSA process. - An adequate and effective internal control framework. - The corporate culture in line with Vhi's values and People Strategy. - Agreeing and implementing Vhi's ESG ambitions.